Would you like to enjoy a simple Christmas this year?

-What if this holiday season was your best ever?
+What if this was your best holiday season yet?

 3. Set price limits on family gifts.
 In our extended family, the limit for adults is $25.
 Homemade gifts, regifts and used items are all enthusiastically enjoyed.
 Constraints encourage creativity!

 5. Potluck it.
-When people offer to bring food and help, graciously accept.
-Enjoy opportunities to be together without the need for everything to be perfect.
+When friends and family members offer to bring food and help, graciously accept.

 6. Share experiences instead of gifts.
 Most people already have plenty of stuff.
-If you’re part of a group that traditionally exchanges gifts, why not suggest doing something fun instead?
-You may find that others share your desire to cut back.
+If you’re part of a group that traditionally exchanges gifts, why not suggest doing something fun for the holidays instead?
+You may find that others share your desire to scale back.

 How About You?

 Do you have any suggestions to add to my list?
-I always love hearing your thoughts and suggestions.
+Drop a comment, because I always love hearing your thoughts and suggestions.

-Here’s to a simple, unhurried holiday season for all of us.
+Here’s to a simple, more meaningful Christmas season for all of us.